-- 3.1 Emissions to air shall be monitored at the frequency specified in Table 3. - 3.2 Emissions to air shall not exceed the emission limits for specific processes set out in Table 3. - 3.3 No plant or equipment used for any activity shall be operated with an extraction point direct to the external air unless specifically noted within this Permit in Table 3 or specifically agreed in writing with the Regulator.
+3.5 Emissions to air shall not exceed the emission limits for specific processes as set out in Table 3.

+3.6 No plant or equipment used for any activity shall be operated with an extraction point direct to the external air unless specifically noted within this Permit in Table 3 or specifically agreed in writing with the Regulator.